Overcoming the Lust of the Flesh

 We need to remove ourselves from the association with sin.
 The apostle James explains it like this: “Each person is tempted when they are dragged away by their own evil desire and enticed.
 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death” (James 1:14-15).

-The Lord in the tenth commandment forbade coveting or lusting for things that don’t belong to us (Deuteronomy 5:21; Romans 13:9).
+The Lord in the tenth commandment forbade coveting or lusting for things that don’t belong to us or lawful to us (Deuteronomy 5:21; Romans 13:9).
 When we disregard this commandment and cherish wrong desires in our mind, it leads to sinful acts.
 Jesus taught that sin starts in the mind (Matthew 5:27–28).
 Therefore, we need to “take every thought captive to the obedience of Christ” (2 Corinthians 10:5) for we are the temple of the Holy Spirit (1 Corinthians 3:16; 6:19) and His temple must be pure.

 In His service,